AxelrodAdil/AxelrodAdil/README.md

 <p><em>Developing applications using Java programming language.
 Since my passion is to be an expert in my field, I always spend time to learn new things about programming.

 Studying Computer Science at <a href="https://en.wikipedia.org/wiki/Al-Farabi_Kazakh_National_University">KazNU</a>.
 I studied in Greece on academic mobility for one semester (2021-2022).
 GPA: 3.78/4 💻</br>
-Completed an internship (it is an obligatory part of the educational process) at Jusan Bank JSC (1-month), LLP DigitAlem (1-month).
-There are certificates.
 </em></p>
 <img align="right" alt="kaznu" src="kaznu2021.jpg" height="180" />